sstelfox/stelfox.net/content/blog/2013-12-07-access-get-parameters-with-coffeescript.md

 I found a few solutions online but they usually made use of jQuery or weren't in coffeescript.
 A few others would only extract an individual named parameter at a time.
-The following will return all of them in Javascript's equilvalent of a hash (or dictionary if you prefer) in the form of an object.
+The following will return all of them in Javascript's equivalent of a hash (or dictionary if you prefer) in the form of an object.

 ```coffeescript